 We want to help you make the most of your visit.
 We encourage you to call 310-443-7020 during museum hours for assistance.

 Strollers and Bags

 Strollers are welcome at the Hammer.
 You may also bring a diaper bag and front baby carrier into the museum.
 For safety reasons, backpacks are not permitted.
-The coat check is currently closed.
-Please leave items larger than 12” x 6” x 12” (including purses, bags, and backpacks) at home or in your car.
+Backpacks and other large carriers may be left at the museum's coat check, located at the welcome desk in the Wilshire lobby.